faq

 Yes

-Provided that you are of similar physical size and shape to your partner,
+Provided that you are of similar physical size and shape to your partner, chances are good that you can share a HANS Device.

 Both of you will need to have HANS anchors installed on your helmets.